humanwhocodes/humanwhocodes.com/src/pages/_posts/2007-11-30-the-throttle-function.md

     }, 100);
 }</pre>

 The `throttle()` function accepts two arguments: the method to call and the scope in which to call it (which may be `null`).
-A timeout ID is assigned onto the function (yes, I&#8217;m slightly modifying your function, but it&#8217;s worth it).
+A timeout ID is assigned onto the function (yes, I'm slightly modifying your function, but it's worth it).
 This timeout ID is used to manage timeouts for the function.
-Because of this, it&#8217;s necessary to avoid using anonymous functions.
-For example, this won&#8217;t work as expected:
+Because of this, it's necessary to avoid using anonymous functions.
+For example, this won't work as expected:

 <code class="block"> </code>